awsdocs/amazon-redshift-developer-guide/doc_source/advisor-recommendations.md

 **Recommendation**

-Modify the WLM configuration to enable SQA\.
+Modify the WLM configuration to turn on SQA\.
 Amazon Redshift uses a machine learning algorithm to analyze each eligible query\.
 Predictions improve as SQA learns from your query patterns\.
 For more information, see [Configuring Workload Management](https://docs.aws.amazon.com/redshift/latest/mgmt/workload-mgmt-config.html)\.

-When you enable SQA, WLM sets the maximum run time for short queries to dynamic by default\.
-We recommend keeping the dynamic setting for SQA maximum run time\.
+When you turn on SQA, WLM sets the maximum runtime for short queries to dynamic by default\.
+We recommend keeping the dynamic setting for SQA maximum runtime\.

 **Implementation tips**

-To check whether SQA is enabled, run the following query\.
-If the query returns a row, then SQA is enabled\.
+To check whether SQA is turned on, run the following query\.
+If the query returns a row, then SQA is turned on\.

 ```
 select * from stv_wlm_service_class_config